JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude/07-Control-Flow--Functor-to-Monad/07-How-the-Computer-Executes-FP-Programs.md

 runProgram = unit
 ```

+Now go read the code snippet above again and write it out!

 ## Parenthesis in Nested Bind Expressions

 Be aware of where the parenthesis appear when using multiple bind expressions (e.g. `m a >>= aToMB >>= bToMC`).
 Below provides a summary of the section called "Do notation" in [this article](https://sras.me/haskell/miscellaneous-enlightenments.html):